MiikaMatias/tsoha/README.md

 ## Kubernetes cluster
 The cluster will contain a singular pod with two containers, one being the application front-end and the other one being the postgreSQL database.

+## Service providers
+All services will be run in AWS, paid from my own pocket.